albertattard/java-boot-camp/02 - Data Types.md

 String s = "my object type";
 ```

-The reference type variable `s` is stored in the *Java stack* while the actual object `"my object type"` is stored in the *Java heap*.
+The reference type variable `s` is stored in the *Java stack* while the actual object, `"my object type"`, is stored in the *Java heap*.
 The reference type variable `s` will have a reference, hence the name reference type, to the object in the *Java heap*.
-Note that we do not use the term *pointer*, like in C/C++, in Java, despite these behave in a similar way.
+Note that we do not use the term *pointer*, like in C/C++, in Java despite these behave in a similar way.

 Consider the following two variables